-1.3 Private Challenges of Cartel Behaviour/Effects
+1.3 Private Right of Action for Challenging Cartel Behaviour

-Under Article 57 of the Competition Law persons and companies harmed by an anti-competitive conduct have a right to claim treble damages, plus litigation costs and attorney fees.
+Under Article 57 of the Competition Law, persons and companies harmed by an anti-competitive conduct have a right to claim treble damages plus litigation costs and attorney fees.
 Claims for damages arising from the Competition Law are ultimately subject to the general tort rules, ie, the Turkish Code of Obligations.
 Accordingly, in order for a private tort claim to be accepted by the court, the following four conditions must be cumulatively met: